zecollokaris/Flask-Shell-Script/README.md

 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries and is mostly used to build small application with simpler requirements.

+# WHAT THE SHELL SCRIPT DOES FOR YOU.